The Green Man Hotel

 In terms of sustainability the use of renewable organic living materials for construction is a key factor in the development of a carbon negative building, this lightweight hemp lime construction is now becoming more mainstream in the fight against climate change, it has many advantages over traditional building methods, creating a breathable structure for healthy living that is not only earthquake proof but also has a high level of fire resistance, is damp and mould proof as well as rodent and termite proof.

-The main hotel configuration will include a number of single storey units some suitable for less able or wheelchair bound guests and will be laid out around a traditional village square, with the upper level accommodation units also bordering the square which will have pools and fountains and stone patterned walkways, shaded benches and tables provided for the residents and guests to take coffee or drinks outside the dining area and chat the evening away putting the world to rights as part of that old fashioned ritual.
+The main hotel configuration will include a number of ground floor units suitable for less able or wheelchair bound guests and will be laid out around a traditional village square, with the upper level accommodation units also bordering the square which will have pools and fountains and stone patterned walkways, shaded benches and tables provided for the residents and guests to take coffee or drinks outside the dining area and chat the evening away putting the world to rights as part of that old fashioned ritual.

 The whole complex will be solar powered from our own solar farm and storage facility using the very latest solar panel technology, back up wind turbines will fill in on dull days, the location and sizing will be finalised during the detailed planning stage when the solar panel output figures are available from the manufacturers to align with the overall energy requirements of the hotel complex.